athanclark/usmc-presentations-cmcc-20260702/presentation.md

 5. Memory
 6. Theory of Computing
 7. Trivial CPU and Assembly
-8. Effect of Operating Systems, Multi-Core, Multi-Thread, RISC vs. CISC, Tiers of Caches, pipelines, look-ahead, branch prediction, etc.
+8. Effect of Operating Systems
 8. Conclusion

-- show that 2^32 ~ 4 billion, 2^64 is a shitload more

 ---